 Keeping litter boxes in your cages will help with maintaining overall cage cleanliness.
 Rats are, for the most part, easily trained to use a litter box.
 Using a different material in the litter box from the normal bedding in the cage will help the rat differentiate between its floor and its toilet area.
 Remember to not use pine or cedar.
 Find the corner or spot in the cage where your rats usually go to the bathroom and place the litter box there.
 Rats can further be encouraged to use the litter box if you leave a bit of soiled litter and a few droppings with which to scent while training.
 Place your rat(s) in the litter box to show them it’s there, and offer them praise and healthy treats when they use the litter box.
 During those times when they do not use the litter box remind them by saying “No” and gently sit the rat in the litter box along with the droppings you picked up and placed in there.

-Filling the Cage
+6-Filling the Cage

-You will need to provide your rat with a nest box or a “house” that he can hide in to sleep.
-You can find items at the pet store such as large igloos, chinchilla bathhouses, roll-a-nest beds, ferret ball connectors, roll-a-nest balls, and log cabin homes among others.
+You will need to provide your rats with a nest box or a “house” that they can hide in to sleep.
+You can find items at the pet store such as large igloos, hammocks, chinchilla bathhouses, roll-a-nest beds, ferret ball connectors, roll-a-nest balls, and log cabin homes among others.
 On a more creative side you can use plastic bowls turned upside down with a large hole drilled in it, 4” PVC pipe, sturdy cardboard boxes, and even plastic storage boxes with holes notched into them.
 There are many possibilities.

 Be sure to change the nesting material often.
 Ammonia resulting from urine can be harmful to the rat especially in a small confined area such as a nesting bed.